opaquewarellc/opaqueware.github.io/README.md

 <p>&nbsp;</p>
 <h4>What are my opt-out rights?</h4>
 <p></p>
 <p>You can stop all collection of information by the Application easily by uninstalling the Application.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
-You can also request to opt-out via email, at support@opaqueware.com.</p>
+You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.</p>
 <p>&nbsp;</p>
 <h4><strong>Data Retention Policy, Managing Your Information</strong></h4>
 <p>We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 We will retain Automatically Collected information for up to 24 months&nbsp;and thereafter may store it in aggregate.
-If youíd like us to delete User Provided Data that you have provided via the Application, please contact us at&nbsp;support@opaqueware.com&nbsp;and we will respond in a reasonable time.
+If you‚Äôd like us to delete User Provided Data that you have provided via the Application, please contact us at&nbsp;support@opaqueware.com&nbsp;and we will respond in a reasonable time.
 Please note that some or all of the User Provided Data may be required in order for the Application to function properly.</p>
 <p>&nbsp;</p>
 <h4><strong>Children</strong></h4>
 <p></p>